What can I do if I am worried about a friend?

 Now here’s a thought: Does anyone else find it just a bit ironic that we call them ‘party drugs’?
 Buying party drugs means investing in an industry that is connected with violent crime, stand-over tactics, money laundering, prostitution, not to mention the physical and mental harm that sometimes results from drug use – if you use party drugs, you can be certain that some people are not having much of a party see this report from the UN Office on Drugs and Crime

-The primary concern of the NSW Medical Board is patient safety.
+The primary concern of the Medical Council of NSW is patient safety.
 Its special concern therefore is any student who suffers from any physical or mental impairment, disability, condition or disorder which detrimentally affects or is likely to detrimentally affect the person’s physical or mental capacity to practice medicine.
-Habitual drunkenness or addiction to a deleterious drug is considered to be a physical or mental disorder. www.nsmb.org.au
+Further information about the Medical Council’s Health Program for impaired doctors and medical students is available via the following link: www.mcnsw.org.au/page/5/doctorsperformanceconducthealth/doctorshealth/